tjercus/privateer-app/README.md

 # Privateer App

-Practise ground for react CRUD app with some common default components
+Practise ground for a React app with some common default components.

+Can be used:
+- as a reference to see how different libraries integrate
+- as a starting point for a new React project
+- to see how some common design patterns can be used
+- to see how it works out if a certain directory structure is applied

+## Disclaimer

+This project was not meant to put in production as-is.
+Some features are not implemented to completeness but to demonstrate a certain concept.
+You have the responsibility to implement and test a robust security strategy before putting things online.
+You also have the responsibility to test, find bugs and fix them before putting things online.

 ## features

-- two related and connected online slices which connect with a mocked REST back-end The slices are connected to the REST back-end with RTK-Query.
+- Two related and connected online "slices" (Redux modules or "customer features") which connect with a mocked HTTP API back-end.
+  The slices are connected to the HTTP API back-end with RTK-Query.
 They contain related data.
 - Optimistic updates with rollback for better UX
 - Visma UI look-and-feel
 - Form validation with Zod
-- custom middleware to sanitize incoming data with Zod
+- Custom middleware to sanitize incoming data with Zod
 - i18n

 ## Run locally

+We recommend installing node using NVM (Node Version Manager).

 Open two terminals and run respectively: